 Part 1) Warm Up Activity

 Divide the group into two smaller groups.
-Give each of the groups a paper (from the scenarios on next page) with either the A or B description (not both).
+Give each of the groups a paper (from attachments) with either the A or B description (not both).

 Tell the participants to review the descriptions and write down responses to: